gharials/dev-path/docs/internet-web/web-pages.md

 Now, notice that for each input element, we can use the `onchange` or `oninput` event handler functions to validate the input value.
 Inside the event handler functions, we can access the input values, using either `document` object or `event` parameter (see the info box below), and check whether they are correct or not.

-???+ info "Accessing input values in event handler functions"
+??? info "Accessing input values in event handler functions"

     In an event handler function, we can access the HTML element that triggered the event in two ways:

-    1. Using the `document` object: We can use methods like `document.getElementById` to get the element and then access its value using the `value` property.
+    1. **Using the `document` object:** We can use methods like `document.getElementById` to get the element and then access its value using the `value` property.
 For example, if an input element has `id="name"`, we can get its value with `document.getElementById("name").value`.
-    2. Using the `event` parameter: When an event handler function is called, it receives an `event` object as a parameter.
+    2. **Using the `event` parameter:** When an event handler function is called, it receives an `event` object as a parameter.
 This object contains information about the event, including the target element that triggered the event.
 We can access the value of the input element using `event.target.value`. _Note:_ in this case, the event handler function must declare the `event` parameter, and the HTML element must call the function with the `event` argument, e.g., `onchange="validateName(event)"`.

 Similarly, we can use the `onsubmit` event handler of the form element to validate the entire form.
 This function can prevent form submissions if any of the input values are invalid.

-???+ question "Hands-on exercise"
+??? question "Hands-on exercise: validate a form"

     Create a simple HTML form with the following fields: _Name (text)_, _Email (text)_, _Age (number)_, and a Submit button.
 Define event handler functions for the following elements and events to validate the inputs: